There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Honey (Heather Graham), Eva (Angela Kinsey), and Candy (Stephanie Beatriz) share a connection over their respective difficulties with men.
-Honey has been in a relationship — of sorts — with a movie star (Chris D’Elia), who insults her ability as a writer and uses her for quickies at work.
-Meanwhile, Eva‘s husband recently left her for a much younger woman, and Candy has been seeing a man who does not believe in monogamy and expects her to do his laundry for him.
-The three have different experiences, but they all have one common issue: men.
+Honey (Heather Graham), Eva (Angela Kinsey), and Candy (Stephanie Beatriz) share a connection over their difficulties with men.
+Honey has been in a relationship of sorts with a movie star (Chris D’Elia), who insults her ability as a writer and uses her for quickies at work.
+Eva‘s husband recently left her for a much younger woman, and Candy has been seeing a man who does not believe in monogamy and expects her to do his laundry for him.
+The three have very different experiences, but they all have one issue in common: men.

-The three meet and decide to form a pact, confiding with and giving advice to one another.
+The three meet and decide to form a pact in which they confide in and giving advice to one another.
 That was their plan, however, before Candy discovered magic candles that, when lit, grants their user a wish.
-They each wish to improve their love life, and change their lifestyle.
+They each wish to improve their love lives, and change their lifestyles.
 However, the magic candles are just half of the battle, as they will still need to rely on support from each other if they are to follow through with what they wished for.

 The Pros & Cons

 The Friendship (+2pts)